timjolson/entrywidget/README.md

         Set/unset ReadOnly with obj.setOptionFixed(bool)

     signals:
-        optionChanged(text)  # emits newly selected option when selection is changed optionIndexChanged(int)  # emits new selection index when changed
+        optionChanged([], [str])  # emits newly selected option when selection is changed optionIndexChanged([], [int])  # emits new selection index when changed dataChanged([], [object])  # emits data attached to new selection

-    All arguments are optional and must be provided by keyword, except 'parent' which can be positional. kwargs listed here will be passed to constructors of QLineEdit/QLabel/DictComboBox
+    All arguments are optional and must be provided by keyword, except 'parent' which can be positional. kwargs listed here will be passed to constructors of AutoColorLineEdit/DictComboBox

     Widget kwargs
     :param parent: Parent Qt Object (default None for individual widget)
+    :param errorCheck: callable, returns error status, called with widget as first argument
     :param objectName: str, name of object for logging and within Qt
     :param readOnly: bool, whether the text box is editable